ishimweMOSES/Smart-Legal-Case-Tracker-/README.md

 - 🔐 Enhance multi-user access with strict roles and permissions.

 ---
-## 🙏 Special Thanks Sir for this milestone , MAY GOD BLESS  you abundantly with wisdom , strength and grace  as you continue to guide and inspire others
+## 🙏  Special Thanks Sir for this milestone , May GOD bless  you abundantly with wisdom , strength and grace  as you continue to guide and inspire others

 ## 📧 Contact